TheSin-/bitcoind-status/README.md

 The script can also periodically collect the current number of connections as well as peer protocol versions and store it for display via Google Charts on your status page.

-To do this, just schedule the `/stats.php` script as well as the `/peercount.php` script to be called at whatever interval you like, then `config.php` to enable the chart display.
-You can optionally tweak the settings under the "Stats" and "Node Count" sections if you want to keep more or less data.
+To do this, just schedule the `/stats.php`, `/peercount.php`, `masternodecount.php`, `difficulty.php` scripts to be called at whatever interval you like, then `config.php` to enable the chart display.
+You can optionally tweak the settings under each section if you want to keep more or less data.

 * `/stats.php` will create a graph showing the number of connections over time.
 * `/peercount.php` will create a graph showing the most common protocol versions over time.
+* `/masternodecount.php` will create a graph showing the masternode and enabled counts over time.
+* `/difficulty.php` will create a graph showing the difficulty over time.

 Below are two example `crontab` entries to call the scripts every five minutes via `curl`.
 It is **highly recommended** to only allow `127.0.0.1` to call the script, as allowing other IP addresses could lead to your node becoming vulnerable to DDoS attacks.